More than 79% of Americans purchased goods and services online in 2018 and that number is expected to exceed 90% in 2023.

 I’d suggest installing a few extensions and keeping one or two, based on which ones work best for you.

-As this article from MoneyCrashers notes, online security shouldn't go out the window just because you really like that new pair of threads.
+Online security shouldn't go out the window just because you really like that new pair of threads.
 Keep in mind that some browser can access more data than you might feel comfortable with.
 According to Lifehacker, a web tool called CRXcavator can provide a security report based on data mined from the Chrome Web Store.

 “You install it on your browser and then earn cash back as you shop.
 In a few months you get a check in the mail,” she says.
 “It’s really a no brainer.
 Sometimes I use this information to determine which site I shop at because of the percentage I receive.”